dpsframework/RuleBased-Security-Lab/README.md

 > This is an example of a distributed application made up of JADE Agents[1].
 This example uses three main agent classes:

 * **Board-Class**: The Board-class agents are responsible for displaying analysis results, managing the flow of analyzes and, update lastest Malware Rules from SNORT-Community[2].
-This type of agents are connected to a HSQLite database[3].
+This type of agents are connected to HSQLite database[3].

 * **Analyzer-Class**: This type of agents have an integrated CLIPS[5] or Jess[6] expert-system.
 They use the SNORT[3] Rules inside of its Working-Memory to detect malware on TCP, IP or UDP datagrams[4].

-* **Reader-Class**: They are agents with reading .PCAP file format capabilities.
+* **Reader-Class**: It class produces agents with reading .PCAP file format capabilities.
 They can to transform datagram segments in (facts) format files, which are understandable by CLIPS[5] or Jess[6] inference engines.

 This laboratory example foccuses on implementation and testing of an intrusion detection system which uses an agent-oriented distributed application deployment.
 It uses the JADE Framework[1] and the Middleware dpsFramework[7].
 This example has been developed for demonstration and academic purposes only.